Our objectives

 In March 2020, the Bank’s policy committees announced a comprehensive package of measures to help UK businesses and households manage the economic disruption caused by the Covid-19 virus.
 Part of this package involved the launch of the Term Funding Scheme with additional incentives for Small- and Medium-sized Enterprises, or SMEs (TFSME).

 When interest rates are low, it can be difficult for some banks and building societies to reduce deposit rates much further.
 This in turn can limit their ability to cut their lending rates.
-The TFSME is designed to manage this, by helping the pass through of reductions in Bank Rate to the real economy.
+The TFSME was designed to manage this, by helping the pass through of reductions in Bank Rate to the real economy.
 In doing this, it:

-• provides participants with a cost-effective source of funding, to support additional lending to the real economy;
+- provides participants with a cost-effective source of funding, to support additional lending to the real economy;

-• encourages these participants to provide credit to businesses and households to bridge through a period of economic disruption; and
+- encourages these participants to provide credit to businesses and households to bridge through a period of economic disruption; and

-• focuses on lending to SMEs, which can be affected the most when the supply of credit dries up.
+- focuses on lending to SMEs, which can be affected the most when the supply of credit dries up.

 The TFSME is similar in calibration to the previous Term Funding Scheme (TFS) introduced in August 2016.
 The primary objective of the TFS was to reinforce the pass through of the cut in Bank Rate at that time, to the interest rates faced by households and companies in the wider economy.
 Like the TFSME, this allowed the reduction in already low interest rates to have broadly the same impact as cuts made when rates were further from zero.